Theo824/Interactive-Whiteboard-Program/README.md

 Programmed two Raspberry Pis to communicate and exchange drawings in real time over UART through a GUI, using my own handshake protocol for synchronisation.

+The GUI was developed using the cross-platform IDE Qt Creator.

 Created two threads: serialise and deserialise, with the serialise thread encoding the QT points into bits and sending them through its own UART-like communication with my independently made handshake protocol.